Frequently Asked Questions about Volunteering

 How do I become a volunteer at Brother Wolf?

-If you are at least 18 years old and want to help on a regular basis, you will need to complete a volunteer application and watch the orientation video.
+If you are at least 18 years old and want to help on a regular basis, you will need to complete a volunteer application, sign our safety waiver, watch the orientation video, and take the quiz.
 If you are under 18, you are welcome to volunteer with a parent or guardian.
-All family members who plan to volunteer should fill out an application and watch the orientation video.
+All family members who plan to volunteer should follow the steps previously mentioned (we need separate volunteer profiles for each volunteer, including children).

 Can I just come by to walk dogs?

-Only BWAR volunteers who have completed orientation and any required classes are allowed to walk our shelter dogs.
+Only BWAR volunteers who have completed the application process and any required classes are allowed to walk our shelter dogs.

 My child is under 18 years old, can they come with me while I volunteer?

 We also have some great ideas for teaching your child about volunteerism and animal care in your home.
 Many young teens enjoy planning and leading an animal toy fundraiser in their community.
 We can also offer guidance around DIY projects that would benefit our animals, such as building dog houses and cat shelters, making blankets, baking homemade dog treats, and more.
 Fostering is one of the best hands-on experiences your child can have that will teach them about animal care.
 If you’re interested in fostering, you can complete a foster application or email email@example.com for more information.
 For a list of ideas about volunteering from home, contact volunteer@bwar.

 I am in high school and need volunteer hours and/or a mentor for a school project.
 Can I volunteer?